zikunz/tp/docs/UserGuide.md

 User Interface (GUI) applications; GUI applications allow users to interact with the applications through visuals such as buttons, at the expense of lower precision and slower speed as compared to CLI.

-If this sounds great to you, we encourage you to visit [1.
-Quick start](#1-quick-start) to start learning how to manage your inventory using easyLog.
+If this sounds great to you, we encourage you to visit [Quick start](#1-quick-start) to start learning how to manage your inventory using easyLog.
 This guide also gives you a step-by-step instruction to use various features easyLog has to offer and we have prepared [Frequently Asked Questions (FAQ)](#3-faq) and a concise table of [Command Summary](#4-command-summary) for you.
 We invite you to explore easyLog.

-1.Currently supports Windows, macOS and Linux machines which have Java 11 installed. <br>
+1. Currently supports Windows, macOS and Linux machines which have Java 11 installed. <br>
-2 Depending on which operating system you are using, how to open the command terminal application to operate easyLog differs.
-Please refer to [1.
-Quick start](#1-quick-start) for more information. <br>
+2. Depending on which operating system you are using, how to open the command terminal application to operate easyLog differs.
+Please refer to [Quick start](#1-quick-start) for more information. <br>
-3 Best selling item(s) are defined to be item(s) which have most number of sales.
+3. Best selling item(s) are defined to be item(s) which have most number of sales.
 That is, the item(s) is/are added to orders for most number of times.

 ***